-Dominated by the impressive outline of Windsor Castle, the oldest and longest continuously occupied castle in the world and current home to HM Queen Elizabeth II, these twin towns of Windsor and Eton Riverside have a rather surreal atmosphere, with the morning pomp and ceremony of the changing of the guards in Windsor, and the sight of school boys dressed in formal tailcoats wandering the streets of tiny Eton.
+Dominated by the impressive outline of Windsor CastleOpens external site in a new window, the oldest and longest continuously occupied castle in the world and current home to HM Queen Elizabeth II, these twin towns of Windsor and Eton Riverside have a rather surreal atmosphere, with the morning pomp and ceremony of the changing of the guards in Windsor, and the sight of school boys dressed in formal tailcoats wandering the streets of tiny Eton.
 Windsor town centre is full of expensive boutiques, grand cafes and trendy restaurants.
 Eton, by comparison, is far quieter, its one-street centre lined with antique shops and art galleries.
 Both are easily doable as a day trip from London.

 Oxford and Cambridge

 You can do either in a day trip or if time allows make the most of your trip and spend a night.